Frequently Asked Questions

 Question: Do you powder coat bike frames?

 Answer: Yes!
 Bike frames are priced based on their material and the current coating.
-The difference being whether we have to chemically strip the frame or not.
+The difference being whether we have to chemically strip the frame or not and the color that you pick.
 Bring the bike completely disassembled with the grease wiped from the tubes.
-We will do all the masking required.
+We can only do simple masking, and charge more for anything other than basic masking required on all frames.
 Please remove the head badge if you would like to preserve it.
 We do not expedite bikes.

 Question: Can you guys put decals on my bike frame and then clear coat it?